madeinhf/gittest/readme.txt

-this is made's first project ! && a
+this is made's first project!